leighmcculloch/ParkFast/README.md

 License
 ========
-The source code is licensed to under the license in LICENSE.txt.
+The source code is licensed to under GPLv3.
+See LICENSE.txt.

 Artwork License
 ========